Tunneling method for Hawking quanta in analogue gravity: Introduction

 Although Bogoliubov transformations provide a versatile method, they imply the comparison of asymptotic states and assumed certain boundary conditions, such as asymptotic flatness, to solve the integrals of the overlap matrix elements.
 While the mathematical standing of this method is unrivaled, its intrinsically non-local nature comes with the drawback of being oblivious to the local physics behind the effects it describes.

 Here, to address these shortcomings, we employ a quasi-local technique: the tunneling picture for Hawking radiation~\cite{parikh2000hawking, srinivasan1999particle}.
 This method uses a geometric optics approximation to describe the particle creation process as a quantum tunneling event, involving complex paths across the causal boundary.
 In contrast to the Bogoliubov coefficients, no knowledge of the system's asymptotic boundary is necessary, allowing particle creation to be studied almost entirely locally, wherever the event may happen in spacetime.
 This property is especially useful for localising effects involving effective horizons, such as those associated with modified dispersion relations that characterise fields in analogue spacetimes.
+Still, the tunneling method has its own limitations such as the local nature of its insights, which remain oblivion to propagation effects (e.g.~gray body factors), or the intrinsic assumption of the validity of the WKB approximation (something shared with the Bogoliubov based calculations and well established at the horizon also in presence of modified dispersion relations).

 Building upon the method of characteristics introduced in~\cite{brout1995primer}, we show that the application of the tunneling method allows us to reproduce most of the known results in the literature through simple analytic calculations.
 Furthermore, it provides a physically elegant interpretation of the Hawking effect and its robustness in acoustic analogue gravity.
 Our analysis will encompass dispersion relations with both superluminal and subluminal group velocities, with respect to the low-energy speed of the phononic excitations, propagating on fluid flows (analogue spacetimes) with or without acoustic horizons.
 In particular, we shall explain in a simple and intuitive way the puzzling persistence of particle creation (depending on the form of the dispersion relation) observed in flows that fail by a little to generate an acoustic horizon and are everywhere subsonic or supersonic.